RTEMS/rtems-docs/posix_users/files_and_directory.rst

 Directives
 ==========

 This section details the files and directories manager's directives.
 A subsection is dedicated to each of this manager's directives and describes the calling sequence, related constants, usage, and status codes.

+.. _opendir:

 opendir - Open a Directory
 --------------------------